 Available in a huge variety of colours and patterns, the designs I own are the Woodstock and the Navajo.
 Of course, my Olympus mirrorless camera came with a perfectly adequate strap, but I wanted these for several reasons.
 First, let’s face it, they are colourful and fun.
 Secondly, this scarf camera strap is soft and fashionable.
 As a person who frequently wears scarfs, it is the ideal product.
 And third, and this only matters in certain destinations, they make my camera a bit more generic.
 Having the strap that says OMD tells knowledgeable thieves that I have an expensive camera around my neck.

-My new straps arrived this season, and so far I have only used the Woodstock scarf strap on a photo shoot.
-It is soft, comfortable, and holds the weight of my camera and largest lens with no problems.
-I think it will quickly become my favourite camera accessory.
-In contrast, the Navajo strap, while similar in weave and stiffness to my original Olympus strap, the Navajo is slightly wider.
-I think it would be perfect with a heavier camera like the Canon DSLR I used prior to going mirrorless.
+Personally, I prefer the Woodstock scarf strap as it’s soft, comfortable, and holds the weight of my camera and largest lens with no problems.
+In contrast, the Navajo strap is similar in weave and stiffness to my original Olympus strap, and is now being used on our Canon DSLR, a heavier camera.

 Shop related products on Amazon

 Harmony 2" SLR/DSLR Bohemian Camera Strap; Best Seller; Classic & Beautiful; Comfortable and StylishPrice: $24.99Was: $39.00

 I am not one to run out and get the latest fad item, but I have to say that I love my fitness tracker.
 I have the Fitbit Alta HR and it has made a difference for me, especially when I am busy writing and lose track of time.
 Every hour, if I haven’t walked at least 250 steps, it gently vibrates to remind me to get up and move.

 The Fitbit does have some strong competition out there.
 Here are what appear to be three of the best options.